ingadhoc/stock/stock_usability/README.rst

 #.
 Make moves visible on pickings no matter the state
 #.
 Add tracking field and Messaging in "Stock Warehouse Orderpoint".
 #.
 Add new button "cancell remaining" on procurements
+#.
+Add partner field on procurement group form view.
+Also allow to search procurements by group

 Installation
 ============